When depression and anxiety interfere with your life, professional help can offer valuable support.

 Where do I find help if I think I am suffering from depression or anxiety?

-A psychiatrist is the best health care professional to see for providing care for people with mental health problems like depression or anxiety.
-Depression can be difficult to diagnose because the signs and symptoms are oftentimes vague; and there are several different types of depression, including Seasonal Affective Disorder (S.A.D.), Dysthymia, and major depression.
+A psychiatrist is the most qualified person to treat mental health issues.
+Depression can be difficult to diagnose because the signs and symptoms are often vague; and there are several different types of depression, including Seasonal Affective Disorder (S.A.D.), Dysthymia, and major depression.
 The first step in identifying a depressive disorder is to rule out physical causes of behavior or mood change.
-In people who have Spina Bifida and shunted hydrocephalus, this is especially important because many signs and symptoms of depression may actually be caused by medical conditions (shunt malfunction, infections, or medications) rather than depression.
+In people who have Spina Bifida and shunted hydrocephalus, this is especially important because many signs and symptoms of depression may be caused by medical conditions (shunt malfunction, infections, or medications) rather than depression.
 In those situations, the symptoms disappear when the underlying medical condition is treated or corrected.

 What should a health care provider do if he/she suspects depression?